talex5/cuekeeper/README.md

 Load `test.html` in a browser to test locally (no server required).

-Note that this defaults to "dev" mode, where the Javascript generated will be very large (about 9 MB) and not optimised.
+Note that this defaults to "dev" mode, where the Javascript generated will be very large (about 12 MB) and not optimised.
-To get a smaller file, use `dune build --profile=release ./js/client.bc.js` (should be about 980 KB).
+To get a smaller file, use `dune build --profile=release ./js/client.bc.js` (should be about 1.3 MB).

 Running a server